 Rent Calculator Income

-As mentioned above, your total rent you can afford is mostly based on your income.
-Using your monthly take home pay as a guide to choosing where to live is the first step.
+As mentioned above, the total rent you can afford is mostly based on your income.
+Using your monthly take-home pay as a guide to choosing where to live is the first step.